 Need: The Act requires an ATMP or voluntary agreement to be developed for the Park.
-Air tours have the potential to impact natural and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, visitor experience, and tribal lands.
-The Act requires that the FAA and the NPS develop acceptable and effective measures to mitigate or prevent significant adverse impacts, if any, of commercial air tour operations on natural and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, visitor experience, and tribal lands.
+Air tours have the potential to impact natural and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, and visitor experience.
+The Act requires that the FAA and the NPS develop acceptable and effective measures to mitigate or prevent significant adverse impacts, if any, of commercial air tour operations on natural and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, and visitor experience.